October 03, 2022

 2. Principle of communication: There are certain rules of communication that a counselor must practice while communicating with clients.
 Communication must be done Communication should be done on appropriate time and with the proper level of impact and urgency, to ensure that messages can be understood and acted upon to achieve their objective.
 Communication is a very useful tool for any problem solving skills especially for counselors while they are doing counseling for their clients.

 In order to develop effective communication skills we need to consider the following 5 basic principles:

 · and creativity.

-5. Principle of confidentiality, : Confidentiality is an important principle of counselling.
+5. Principle of confidentiality : Confidentiality is an important principle of counseling.
 The moral value of confidential- it is derivative from four underlying values:

 Autonomy, Promise- keeping, Utility or Welfare and Privacy.

-Trust is the most crucial factor a client keeps on his/her counsellor.
+Trust is the most crucial factor a client keeps on his/her counselor.
 The counselor must make sure the conversation must remain between two of them.

-8. Principle of purposeful expression of feelings: Counselor most prior duty is to be heard his client’s need, feelings either negative or positive.
-And during counselling a client should be very comfortable that they can share their emotions without any barrier.
+8. Principle of purposeful expression of feelings: Counselor's most prior duty is to hear his client’s needs, feelings either negative or positive.
+And during counseling a client should be very comfortable that they can share their emotions without any barrier.